Mamiri Forest Reserve: Geography

-Ape status
+Wildlife

+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Chimpanzees

-There are no recent estimates of chimpanzee abundance in Ghana.
-The last estimate was made by Teleki's (1989), which estimated between 300 and 500 chimpanzees to be present in Ghana.
-The chimpanzee's presence was confirmed during field surveys in 2005 at this site (Oates, 2006), however recent surveys in 2009 failed to confirm their survival.
+There are no recent estimates of western chimpanzee abundance in Ghana.
+The last estimate was made by Teleki (1989), which estimated between 300 and 500 chimpanzees to be present in Ghana.
+The chimpanzee's presence was confirmed during field surveys in 2005 at this site (Oates, 2006).
+However, subsequent surveys in 2009 failed to confirm their survival.
 (Gatti, 2009).